-The UKFPO has published guidance aimed at supporting the development of high-quality tasters in each locality of every foundation school Guidance on Specialty Tasters for Foundation Trainees.
-There are already many examples of good practice in this area and this document aims to support all Foundation Programmes in developing career exploration for their trainees.
+The UKFPO has published guidance aimed at supporting the development of high-quality tasters in each locality of every foundation school Guidance on Specialty Tasters for Foundation Doctors.
+There are already many examples of good practice in this area and this document aims to support all Foundation Programmes in developing career exploration for their foundation doctors.

 Please note - Severn does not currently operate a 'register' system for tasters.